mrmaus/wallpaper-calculator/readme.md

 ## Running

-Maven build an executable jar, so it can be executed directly with java command, for example
+Maven builds an executable jar, so it can be executed directly with java command, for example

 ```shell
 java -jar target/wallpaper-calculator-1.0-SNAPSHOT.jar sample-input.txt